Notre-Dame de la Garde: First chapel

-Fort and place of worship from the 16th to 18th centuries
+Fort and place of worship from 16th to 18th centuries

 Charles II d'Anjou mentioned a guardpost in the 15th century, but the present basilica was built on the foundations of a 16th-century fort erected by Francis I of France to resist the 1536 siege of Marseille by the Emperor Charles V during the Italian War of 1536–38.

 Visit of Francis I

-On January 3, 1516 Louise of Savoy, the mother of Francis I of France, and his wife, Queen Claude of France, daughter of Louis XII, went to the south of France to meet the young king, right after from his victory at Marignan.
-On January 7, 1516 they visited the sanctuary.
-On January 22, 1516 Francis accompanied them to the chapel as well.
+On January 3, 1516, Louise of Savoy, the mother of Francis I of France, and his wife, Queen Claude of France, daughter of Louis XII, went to the south of France to meet the young king, right after from his victory at Marignan.
+On January 7, 1516, they visited the sanctuary.
+On January 22, 1516, Francis accompanied them to the chapel as well.

 The king noted during his visit that Marseille was poorly defended.
-The need to reinforce its defenses became even more obvious in 1524 after constable Charles III, Duke of Bourbon and emperor Charles Quint lay siege to the city and almost took it.
+The need to reinforce its defenses became even more obvious in 1524 after the Constable of Bourbon and emperor Charles V lay siege to the city and almost took it.
 François I built two forts: one on the island of If, which became the famous Chateau d'If, the other at the top of La Garde, which included the chapel.
 This is the only known example of a military fort sharing space with a sanctuary open to the public.

 The Chateau d'If was finished in 1531, while Notre-Dame de la Garde was not completed until 1536, when it was used to help repel the troops of Charles Quint.
 It was built using stone from Cap Couronne, as well as materials from buildings outside the ramparts of the demolished city to keep them from providing shelter to enemy troops.
 Among these was the monastery of the Mineurs brothers where Louis of Toulouse was buried near the Cours Belsunce and Cours Saint-Louis.

 The fort was a triangle with two sides of approximately 75 metres and a third of 35 metres.
 This rather modest fort remains visible on a spur west of the basilica, which was restored in 1993 to its original state when a 1930 watch tower was removed.

 Above the door can be seen a very damaged escutcheon of François I, the arms of France, three fleurs-de-lys with a salamander below.
 Nearby, to the right, is a rounded stone weathered by time which once represented the lamb of John the Apostle with its banner.